Title IX Grievance Procedure

 Title IX Sexual Harassment Prevention and Response

-Making a Report
+Making a Report or Inquiry

-School employees shall respond to incidents of sexual harassment by promptly making or forwarding the report to the Title IX Coordinator.
+School employees must promptly forward any report of or information about suspected Title IX Sexual Harassment to the Title IX Coordinator.
 An employee who fails to promptly make or forward a report may be disciplined, up to and including discharge.

 The Superintendent shall insert into this policy and keep current the name, office address, email address, and telephone number of the Title IX Coordinator.